GerrardYNWA/gerrardynwa.github.io/source/_posts/daily-english-dictation.md

 ### DD-40

 > There’s a wonderful line I came across: If you’ve always done…or, If you always do what you’ve always done, you’ll always get what you’ve always got.
 It’s a brilliant line.

+### DD-41

+> Her story has inspired others from Montana to Indiana to pay off the bills of complete strangers in these days before Christmas.
+Holiday shoppers who’ve heard about the layaway Santas say the sweeping acts of the kindness have restored their faith in people.